-- 7 Press () to start the activity timer. - 8 Follow the on-screen instructions.

-Using Virtual Partner

-The Virtual Partner feature is a training tool designed to help you meet your goals.
-You can set a pace for the Virtual Partner feature and race against it.

-- 1 From the watch face, press \bigcirc - 2 Select Activities, and select an activity. - 3 Press - 4 Select Activity Options > Data Screens > Add New > Virtual Partner. - 5 Enter a pace or speed value. - 6 Press or ot change the location of the Virtual Partner screen (optional). - 7 Start your activity (Starting an Activity, page 17). - 8 Press or or to scroll to the Virtual Partner screen and see who is leading.
+3 Press 4 Select Training > Workout Library > Critical Swim Speed > Do Critical Swim Speed Test.
+5 Press to preview the workout steps (optional).
+6 Press .
+7 Press to start the activity timer.
+8 Follow the on-screen instructions.
+Us sing Virtual Partner ne Virtual Partner feature is a training tool designed to help you meet your goals.
+You can set a pace for the rtual Partner feature and race against it.
+N(OTE: This feature is not available for all activities.
+1 From the watch face, press .
+2 Select Activities , and select an activity.
+3 Press .
+4 Select Activity Options > Data Screens > Add New > Virtual Partner.
+5 Enter a pace or speed value.
+6 Press or to change the location of the Virtual Partner screen (optional).
+Start your activity (Starting an Activity, page 17).
+Press • or to scroll to the Virtual Partner screen and see who is leading.